Table Experiments Using CSS Grid and Table Properties

 Tables use CSS table and grid layouts for visual appearance — table for desktop and grid for mobile resolutions in Example 1 — but those CSS properties were chosen only for purposes of experimentation and should not have an impact on accessibility.

-The following roles and attributes are used for the table-esque Example 1:
+The following roles and attributes are used for the table-esque Example 1 (and Example 3, though not as many are used):

 The following roles and attributes are used for the list-esque Example 2: